 Christine Piper was born in Seoul, South Korea in 1979, to an Australian father and a Japanese mother.
 She has had to explain her unusual birthplace ever since (for the record: her family lived in Seoul for a year due to her father's job at a trading firm).
 She moved to Australia when she was one.
-She has studied creative writing at Macquarie University, the Iowa Writers’ Workshop (2011 summer fiction session) and the University of Technology, Sydney, where she wrote her first novel as part of her Doctor of Creative Arts degree.
+She has studied creative writing at Macquarie University, the Iowa Writers’ Workshop (2011 summer fiction session), Queens University of Charlotte (North Carolina) and the University of Technology, Sydney, where she wrote her first novel as part of her Doctor of Creative Arts degree.
 In between studying, she has had a decade-long career in magazines (as a sub-editor and freelance writer), travelled extensively and taught English and studied Japanese in Japan.

 Her articles and reviews have been published in The Sydney Morning Herald, The Sun-Herald, Australian Book Review, GQ, NYLON, Silverlimbo, Women’s Health, Prevention and Voiceworks, among others.